tantaman/tantaman.github.io/_posts/2021-02-07-volatility-isnt-risk.markdown

 **Dollar cost averaging** is the technique of spreading your total investment out over time.
 Rather than put `$200k` down all in one day on a volatile investment, put `$20k` down every month for the next 10 months regardless of asset price.
 This type of buying at a fixed interval moves your average price paid closer to the mean (dotted black line in the graph).
 Taking the same approach when selling will give you a return close to the mean.

 Dollar cost average is a very passive way of buying and selling.
 Something I'd recommend when buying into index funds or established companies.
-If you're buying into emerging companies you should be doing your own risk assessments which will further inform when you should buy and sell.
+If you're buying into emerging companies you should be doing your own price & risk assessments which will further inform when you should buy and sell.

 # Assessing Risk